dmadole/1802-Mini-Processor/notes/1802-Mini-Processor-Build-Notes.md

 The normal RX and TX jumper settings for use with typical 5 volt level serial interfaces and most software is TX and RX non-inverted, and RX at VCC.
 You proably also want Q inverted so that it only lights when data is transmitted.
 These can need to be reversed, however, depending on how software is written.
 Use EF3 for RX for running membership card software or EF2 for running Pico/Elf software.

+## Lead Trimming

+I like to cut all the pins on the back of the board, even the IC sockets, so they are tight with the solder.
+This can help with clearance on stacked boards, especially with a metal can oscillator.
+I then also sand over the surface lightly with an emery board to even them a little and remove sharp edges.
+Of course if you take this latter step, you will need to clean the board well after and be careful since the dust is conductive and probably contains lead, depending on your materials.